fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
+<p>RecurseSubmodules enables the initialization of all submodules within
-<p>When enabled, after the clone is created, initializes all submodules within, using their default settings.
+the GitRepository as cloned from the URL, using their default settings.
 This option is available only when using the &lsquo;go-git&rsquo; GitImplementation.</p>
 </td>
 </tr>